BigBIueWhale/openwebui_config/README.md

 ## Prepare

 1. Install https://github.com/BigBIueWhale/llm_server_windows/ on all of the AI computers (or just set up Ollama server if the computers are not running Windows 10/11).
 This will turn each of the AI computers into a powerful server.

-Use models `ollama pull qwq:32b` and `ollama pull codestral:22b`.
+2. When preparing `llm_server_windows` project, use online computer to create an `.ollama` folder with `ollama pull qwq:32b` and `ollama pull codestral:22b`.
 Ollama chooses the `q4_K_M` quantization by default.

+3. In `llm_server_windows/.ollama`, copy `.ollama/models/manifests/registry.ollama.ai/library/qwq/32b` to create an additional identical file: `.ollama/models/manifests/registry.ollama.ai/library/qwq/32b_high`.
+This will allow us to create two separate configs for the same qwq:32b model- which will appear as two separate models in the model selection dropdown.

-2. Choose a PC on the local network to be the load balancer- configure https://github.com/BigBIueWhale/ollama_load_balancer/ on that PC.
+4. Choose a PC on the local network to be the load balancer- configure https://github.com/BigBIueWhale/ollama_load_balancer/ on that PC.
 Specify in the CLI arguments the IP addresses of each of the AI computers, and give them names.
 Set this Rust executable to run on boot.

-3. Choose a PC on the local network on which to install Docker.
+5. Choose a PC on the local network on which to install Docker.
 This PC will be the OpenWebUI server.

 ## Downloads